comfino/WooCommerce/docs/comfino.en.md

 ## CONFIGURATION

-The configuration parameters of the module are grouped by categories corresponding to the tabs of the configuration panel: `"Payment settings"`, `"Sale settings"`, `"Widget settings"`, `"Developer settings"`.
+The configuration parameters of the module are grouped by categories corresponding to the tabs of the configuration panel: `"Payment settings"`, `"Sale settings"`, `"Widget settings"`, `"Abandoned cart settings"`, `"Developer settings"`.
 The last tab `"Plugin diagnostics"` does not contain any parameters to be set and has an information-diagnostic function.
-Among other things, it contains a local error log.
+It contains, among other things, a local error log and a list of the plugin's internal operations recorded in debug mode (debug mode log).

 Before using Comfino payments, the module must be configured.
 You can do this by clicking `"Settings"` in the module info panel.